173TECH/sayn/docs/parameters.md

     Parameters are interpreted as yaml values, so for example `schema_logs` above would end up as a string.
-In the above example `user_prefix` would also be a string (empty string by default) because we included the double quote, but if we didn't include those quotations, the value would be python's `None` we we use it in both python and sql tasks.
+In the above example `user_prefix` would also be a string (empty string by default) because we included the double quote, but if we didn't include those quotations, the value would be python's `None` when we use it in both python and sql tasks.

 To override those default values, we just need to set them in the profile.
 For example, for a dev environment we can do the following: